epleterte/ssh-xdg-open/README.md

 ...or you can do it manually:

-Copy ssh.desktop to ~/.local/share/applications/
+* Copy ssh.desktop to ~/.local/share/applications/

     $ cp ssh.desktop ~/.local/share/applications/

-add to mimeapps.list in ~/.local/share/applications/
+* Add to mimeapps.list in ~/.local/share/applications/

     $ [ -f ~/.local/share/applications/mimeapps.list ] && sed 1d mimeapps.list >> ~/.local/share/applications/mimeapps.list \
       [ -f ~/.local/share/applications/mimeapps.list ] || cp mimeapps.list ~/.local/share/applications/

+* Copy ssh-handler to ~/bin/ (must be in your PATH)

+    $ cp ssh-handler ~/bin/ && chmod +x ~/bin/ssh-handler

+or

+    $ cp ssh-handler.minimal ~/bin/ssh-handler && chmod +x ~/bin/ssh-handler

+...or write your own ssh-handler script :smiley_cat:

 now xdg-open knows what to do when it encounters links of type 'ssh://my.remote.host' ...but we still need a handler! ssh.desktop defines 'ssh-handler', so you should put that in your path.
 I have mine in ~/bin/